Implementing Firewall Technologies

 responder (209.165.201.1:23) sent 200 bytes

-By default, alerts and audits are displayed on the console line.
-This information can be logged to other locations, including the internal buffer of the router or an external syslog server.
+By default, alerts and audits output to the console but can be redirected to the router's internal buffer or an external syslog server.

 Router# show ip inspect [parameter]